maxutility2011/ezLiveStreaming/README.md

 # ezLiveStreaming

-ezLiveStreaming is designed to be a highly scalable and efficient live transcoding system written in Go. ezLiveStreaming provides simple API for users to create and manage their live streams via HTTP.
-A user can create a new live stream by submitting a create_stream request to the API server and specify how she want the live stream to be transcoded and streamed, for example, what the transcoding video/audio codec she want to use, what resolutions/bitrate/frame rate are used for outputting video streams, and what delivery format (Apple-HLS or MPEG-DASH) is used to stream to live viewers. ezLiveStreaming outputs and uploads audio/video segments and manifests/playlists to origin streaming servers for delivering to the viewers.

-ezLiveStreaming is designed to be highly scalable, reliable and resource efficient.
-This repository also includes a simple transcoding UI for demo purposes. ezLiveStreaming uses **FFmpeg** for live video transcoding and packaging.
-I'm currently working on using **Shaka packager** to package and DRM-protecting live streams.
+ezLiveStreaming is a highly scalable and efficient live transcoding system written in Go. ezLiveStreaming provides simple API for users to create and manage their live streams via HTTP.
+A user can create a new live stream by submitting a *create_stream* request to the API server and specify how she wants the live stream to be transcoded and streamed, for example, what transcoding video/audio codec she wants to use, what resolutions/bitrate/frame rate to use for outputting video streams, and what protocols (Apple-HLS or MPEG-DASH) to use for streaming to the viewers. ezLiveStreaming outputs and uploads stream media segments and manifests/playlists to cloud origin servers such as AWS S3. ezLiveStreaming includes a simple transcoding UI for demo purposes. ezLiveStreaming uses **FFmpeg** for live video transcoding and uses **Shaka packager** for packaging and DRM protection.

 ## What can ezLiveStreaming do?